jawadhussein462/tdc2023_black_box/README.md

 ## Timing

-The execution of the `tdc2023_black_box` code is  timed to take 96 hours, divided as follows:
+The execution of the `tdc2023_black_box` code is  timed to take 96 hours (on A-100 Google Colab), divided as follows:

 - **54 hours**: Generating triggers for 80 targets using the black-box method, where the embedding layer is sourced from the Pythia-410M model.